 What’s your favourite instrumental track?
-This has got to be one of mine

-I was also thinking of The Shadows Apache or Wonderful Land but for something a bit more rockier what about Edgar Winter Frankenstein, Area Code 615 – Stone Fox Chase, Love Sculpture – Sabre Dance.
+I was thinking of The Shadows Apache or Wonderful Land but for something a bit more rockier what about Edgar Winter Frankenstein, Area Code 615 – Stone Fox Chase, Love Sculpture – Sabre Dance.

 Pete Fairless…..Because They’re Young

 Kieron Brown…..Has to be this.
 Can’t hear it without being transported back to my parent’s front room and the valve stereogram.
 Love it now.
 Stop – Al Kooper & Mike Bloomfield.

 Matt Thomas…..Lily was here – Dave Stewart & Candy Dulfer

 John Austin…..Acker Bilk.
 Stranger on the shore !

 Andre Martin…..How about this for a start – Dave ” Baby ” Cortez – Rinky Dink original version.Followed by – This great Number that was used by DLT on Radio Caroline as his signature tune The Mood Mosaic – A Touch of Velvet A Sting Of Brass and another great 60’s number Sounds Orchestral Cast your fate to the wind.
 Van McCoy The Hustle, Earl Van Dyke All Of You, Duane Eddy – Because They’re Young, The Ventures – Perfidia, The Champs – Tequlia, Cliff Nobles & Co – The Horse, Peter Jay & The Jaywalkers – Jaywalker, Sounds Incorporated – William Tell.

 Alan Esdaile….This is Wonderful and deserved to be a bigger hit.
 Jo Jo Bennett Leaving Rome.